Bowlesy666/exo-game/README.md

 Most interesting part was when I deployed to Heroku after implimentation... for this to work in Heroku you need to "pip3 freeze > requirements.txt" .... once I remembered this the sweating stopped!!

 #### Welcome & Output Messages

+Welcome and traffic light messages are imported from console_messages.py

 ##### Welcome message